memorymoon

 Page 3 Soundfont/Drumloop edit.

-osc3 fine tune and master tune.
-Brings the instrument back in perfect
+Autotune: Affects master tune knob.
+Brings the instrument back in perfect tune.

 Bend amount: Bend interval in semitones.